console-log-dicks/test/README.md

 n

-wannes is a dick
+wannes is a NOT adick

-Jentonic is de beste.
+Jentonic is a drunk.

 ECLIPSE SUCKT! atom ook een beetje